Solar Panel Installation Cost

 However, the average cost of scaffolding for three sides of a semi-detached house should be between £900 to £1000.
 For high-level scaffolds used for chimney work, you should budget about £800 to £900 to cover costs.

-Solar panels installation takes time and on an average could take 2-3 days.
+Solar panel installation takes time and on an average could take 2-3 days.
 Also, with solar panels, the materials are way more expensive than labour.
 That said, the average contractor will charge between £150 to £200 per hour.

 It should be noted that most contractors will add the price of labour to the overall cost.
 Furthermore, the timescale necessary for installing solar panels can change depending on a couple of factors, including the size of the panels, and the state of the roof.